thisishaoqian/haoqian.info/_posts/2023-02-01-decentralized-public-transportation.md

 1. Low Cost: The price is low and affordable by locals.
 2. Low Latency Overhead: Finding shared taxis to a correct destination is amazingly fast, as there are many taxis with two more places in each taxi.
 We rarely wait more than 3 mins.
 3. Price Flexibility: There is no listed price.
 The driver can tell the passengers if this trip would not use the conventional price (in the local language, of course).
-4. Traffic Flexibility: If a driver finds out that another route is more profitable than the route they are operating now [^2], they can change to operate in the more profitable one immediately.
+4. Traffic Flexibility: If a driver finds out that another route is more profitable than the route they [^2] are operating now, they can change to operate in the more profitable one immediately.
 5. Decentralization: The local government or companies do not manage or control public transportation.
 It is decentralized and operated by each shared taxi driver.

 ## Future work